kouzec/CNN_Melanoma/README-KG.md

-# Project Name
+# Melanoma Detecion
-> Outline a brief description of your project.
+>Multiclass classification model using a custom convolutional neural network in TensorFlow.

 ## Table of Contents